Half-price offer: to highlight our audio collection, all recordings are available at half price for a limited time.

 The Trust’s audio library has been built up over many years and includes recordings with a large number of S&D staff, and others, who have provided their recollections of their experience of the S&D.

 Amongst them are well-known figures such as Donald Beale and Peter Smith and of course, Ivo Peters.
 Originally all recordings were issued on cassette tape, and later some on CD, but they have now all been brought together as digital downloads.
+Please note that all audio volumes are now supplied only as downloadable audio files; we no longer send out CDs.

 You can now download all recordings for immediate playback.
 Add the recordings to your shopping basket and when you have completed checkout, go to ‘My Account’ where the downloadable products will be listed.